michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0058.md

 - adj: deeply religious
 - adj: earnest
 ### Family
-devout: devoutedly, devouter, devoutest, devoutly, devoutness+;devoutness: devoutnesses
+- devout: devoutedly, devouter, devoutest, devoutly, devoutness+
+- devoutness: devoutnesses
 ### Examples
 - Harriott is a devout Christian, and he ends each practice with a sermon at midfield.
 - Brotherhood leaders trusted Sisi in part because he was a devout Muslim.